 • Decrease or lack of appetite

 Patients will be screened by a nurse over the telephone, and referred to one of three options if testing is recommended:

-• COVID-19 Assessment Centre,56 Walford Road, with drive-through testing option;
+• **NEW LOCATION as of November 19th** COVID-19 Assessment Centre, 2050 Regent Street, with drive-through testing option;

 • NEOMO Medical, 885 Prete Street, with drive-through testing option;